kitsorqa/learn_automation/README.md

-# learn Selenium by Alexey
+# Some Practice with selenium